Attention-Based Sampler for Diffusion Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduced a principled approach to decoding order selection for dLLMs by framing it as a log-likelihood maximization problem.
-We theoretically identified a ``permutation dependency gap" and proved that decoding tokens in descending total attention order approximately minimizes the gap's upper bound.
+In this work, we introduced a principled approach to sampling order selection for dLLMs by framing it as a log-likelihood maximization problem.
+This problem can be formulated as minimizing a ``permutation dependency gap''.
+We show that this optimization problem is NP-hard, and propose an optimal sampling-rank-based approximation that makes the objective computationally tractable.
+We further prove that the resulting tractable objective is optimized by sampling tokens in descending order of their attention-matrix column sums.
 Based on these findings, we propose \dllma, a training-free algorithm that uses attention scores to guide sequence generation.
-By incorporating block-wise approximations and dynamic thresholding, \dllma\ achieves superior generation quality and enhanced parallelism.
+By incorporating dynamic thresholding, \dllma\ achieves superior generation quality and enhanced parallelism.
 We further theoretically compare existing token-level samplers with our Attn-Sampler and identify the underlying causes of their differing performance in practice.
 Our results demonstrate that \dllma\ consistently outperforms existing methods, establishing a new, theoretically grounded standard for efficient dLLM sampling.